Kellena Kane is the President and Co-Founder of HANSA Workspace, located at 505 Ellicott Street in the heart of downtown Buffalo, NY.

 We are all in this together.
 We will get through this.

-Please feel free to reach out to me at [email protected] – I will gladly assist you with creating a tailored flexible workspace plan!
+Please feel free to reach out to us at [email protected] – We will gladly assist you with creating a tailored flexible workspace plan!